-The following benchmark skills and processes are outcomes to be achieved by the end of Knowledge and Employability Social Studies 20-4.
+The following benchmark skills and processes are outcomes to be achieved by the end of Knowledge and Employability Social Studies 9.

-Dimensions of Thinking critical and creative thinking Use an issue-analysis model to identify and define an issue or question, examine and evaluate several positions and formulate and defend a personal position. historical thinking Examine historical events/issues and their relationship to the present. geographic thinking Examine the impact of physical and human geography on history. decision making and problem solvingUse a problem-solving model to identify the problem/issue, identify solutions, consider the consequences of acting on each and choose defend a course of action and/or a decision.
-Social Participation as a Democratic Practice cooperation, conflict resolution and consensus building Work positively and collaboratively with others by considering their needs and perspectives and using appropriate strategies to solve conflicts. age-appropriate behaviour for social involvement Engage in age-appropriate actions to enhance personal and community well-being.
-Research for Deliberative Inquiry research and information Apply a research process to access, select, organize, record, examine and interpret ideas and information.
-Communication oral, visual and textual literacy Communicate effectively, using appropriate print and nonprint text forms and technologies and considering audience and purpose. media literacy Demonstrate understanding of the nature of media and how media influences an audience.
+Knowledge and Employability Social Studies 9.
+Dimensions of Thinking critical and creative thinking Use an issue-analysis model to identify an issue or question, state the question or issue, recognize different positions on an issue, offer reasons for each position, adopt a personal position and explain the reasons for their choice. historical thinking Examine selected issues and problems from the past, placing people and events in a context of time and place. geographic thinking Interpret and create maps to investigate economic and political issues. decision making and problem solving Use a problem-solving model to identify the problem/issue, identify alternative solutions and their consequences and identify which action to implement.
+Social Participation as a Democratic Practice cooperation, conflict resolution and consensus building Work positively and collaboratively with others, considering their needs and perspectives, using a variety of strategies to resolve conflicts peacefully and equitably. age-appropriate behaviour for social involvement Develop leadership skills, assuming specific roles and responsibilities in organizations, projects and/or events within the community as appropriate.
+Research for Deliberative Inquiry research and information Reflect on changes of perspective or opinion based on information gathered or research conducted.
+Communication oral and textual literacy Communicate in a persuasive and engaging manner through a variety of strategies, e.g., speeches, multimedia presentations, written and oral reports, and consider particular audiences and purposes. media literacy Examine the nature of various media and techniques used to influence an audience.